cosmos/sdk-tutorials/voter/index.md

 }
 ```

-For the votes you can go to the page on http://localhost:1317/username/voter/voter/vote
+For the votes you can go to the API page on [http://localhost:1317/username/voter/voter/vote](http://localhost:1317/username/voter/voter/vote)

 ```json